Scammell: Leyland Group subsidiary

 Both the tractor units could be configured up to 50 tons (50.8 Tonnes or 55 short tons), and complemented by the full range of Scammell trailers made at the Moor Park works, allowed the company to continue production in specialist and military markets.

 In the 1960s, Scammell contracted Giovanni Michelotti to design its cabs, resulting in a series of glass-reinforced plastic "spring"-like designs.
 The first to be redesigned was the Routeman, followed by the Handyman.
 In 1967, the 'Scarab' was replaced by the 'Townsman', which also had a GRP body.
 The factory also designed the 6x4 Contractor equipped with a Cummins 335 engine, Lipe clutch and Fuller semi-automatic gearbox, that went into production in 1964.
 Offered with a choice of Leyland 24 tonne or Scammell 30 and 40 tonne bogies, the Contractor was popular in the UK for 240+ ton GTW operation, overseas heavy haul, and with the military for tank transport.

 In 1964, Scammell assembled 38 BUT RETB/1 trolleybuses for use in Wellington, New Zealand.

 Scammell launched the three-axle 6x4 Crusader at London's 1968 Earl's Court Commercial Vehicle Show.
-The truck was designed for high-speed long-distance transport, typically to cover 250,000 miles a year.
-The truck included a 'repair by replacement' philosophy to cut downtime and the consequences of unscheduled maintenance.
+The lorry was designed for high-speed long-distance transport, typically to cover 250,000 miles a year.
+The lorry included a 'repair by replacement' philosophy to cut downtime and the consequences of unscheduled maintenance.
 The drive line included a 9.3-litre GM Detroit Diesel 8V71N two-stroke diesel engine, rated at 273 bhp.
 This drove through a Fuller RoadRanger 16-speed constant-mesh gear box, to an Albion double-drive and two-spring bogie, using double reduction and cross lockable drive axles.
 The final reduction took place in the hubs to give better ground clearance under the differential housings.
 Scammell used the same rear bogie on its highly successful 24-ton Double Drive Routeman 8x4 tipper chassis, launched at the same exhibition.
-As most contemporary 32-ton and maximum capacity trucks in the UK had engine power ratings of between 150 and 220 bhp, the Crusader's 273 bhp attracted immediate attention, much of it unfavourable from deeply conservative operators.
+As most contemporary 32-ton and maximum capacity lorries in the UK had engine power ratings of between 150 and 220 bhp, the Crusader's 273 bhp attracted immediate attention, much of it unfavourable from deeply conservative operators.